rubenschuckit/personal-website-11ty/posts/getting-settled-isnt-boring-after-all-2021-year-in-review.md

 With vaccines in our arms, we started exploring even further making 2021 a year of travel.
 We traveled to Los Angeles, San Diego, Seattle, Dallas, Austin, Chicago, and Hawaii.
 And without Lauren I went to Cape Cod, Boston, Columbus, and Indianapolis.

-2021 certainly made up for the zero vacation travel of 2020.
+2021 certainly made up for the little to no vacation travel of 2020.

 # Work